Joëlle Boutin

-Joëlle Boutin (born October 2, 1979) is a former Canadian politician who was elected to the National Assembly of Quebec in a by-election on December 2, 2019.
+Joëlle Boutin (/fr/; born October 2, 1979) is a Canadian former politician who was elected to the National Assembly of Quebec in a by-election on December 2, 2019.
 She represented the electoral district of Jean-Talon as a member of the Coalition Avenir Québec.
 She resigned on July 19, 2023, to join the private sector.
 The by-election to replace her was scheduled for October 2, 2023, which was won by the Parti Québécois candidate Pascal Paradis.